maximilien/knfun/README.md

 ...
 ```

-Now let's now deploy the new `async` revision and tag it as such.
+Next, let's deploy the new `async` revision and tag it as such.

 ```bash
 kn service update summary-fn \